emmastrand/EmmaStrand_Notebook/_posts/2023-02-06-EpiDiverse-Bleaching-Pairs-Analysis.md

 ## Script

+`wget https://github.com/freebayes/freebayes/blob/master/scripts/fasta_generate_regions.py`.
+This script should be pulled in by the EpiDiverse program itself but I also have to load the modules separately..

 Copy epidiverse repo to access the environment.yml file to load in using Mamba. `$ git clone https://github.com/EpiDiverse/snp.git`.
 I renamed this 'epidiverse_github_repo' which is within the path below so that it wasn't confusing with a 'snp' folder from this clone command and 'snps' folder from the output of the script.

 Do the below in the `interactive` node on Andromeda.